fhunleth/interactive_cmd/README.md

 Forum](https://erlangforums.com/t/entering-raw-mode-temporarily-while-in-the-shell-for-a-tui/5120/5)
 for the original idea.

-Using this is simply replacing your call to `System.cmd/3` with `InteractiveCmd.cmd/3`.
-Note that output capture operations aren't supported, but you can still pass environment variables and capture exit status.
+Using this is simply replacing your calls to `System.cmd/3` or `System.shell/2` with the similarly named ones in `InteractiveCmd`.
+Output capture options are ignored.

 ## Example